Tampa Bay Rays: Tropicana Field

-The Rays have played at Tropicana Field since their inception in 1998.
-The facility, which was originally called the "Florida Suncoast Dome", was built in the late 1980s to attract an MLB team through either relocation or expansion.
-After St. Petersburg was awarded an expansion franchise in 1995, the dome underwent extensive renovations and naming rights were sold to Tropicana Products, which was based in nearby Bradenton.
+The Rays have played at Tropicana Field since their inaugural 1998 season.
+Originally constructed in the late 1980s as the Florida Suncoast Dome, the facility was purpose-built to attract a Major League Baseball franchise through relocation or expansion.
+After St. Petersburg was awarded an MLB expansion franchise in 1995, the dome underwent significant renovations, and naming rights were sold to Tropicana Products, a juice brand headquartered in nearby Bradenton, Florida.